 Charles Darwin loathed math.
 While a student at the University of Cambridge, “I attempted mathematics,” Darwin wrote in his autobiography, “but I got on very slowly.”
 Instructions from a tutor during the summer of 1828 did not improve his skills:

 “The work was repugnant to me,” he wrote, “chiefly from my not being able to see any meaning in the early steps in algebra.
 This impatience was very foolish, and in after years I have deeply regretted that I did not proceed far enough at least to understand something of the great leading principals of mathematics, for men thus endowed seem to have an extra sense.”

-As a student, Edison trudged through Isaac Newton’s Philosophiae Naturalis Principia Mathematica (“Mathematical Principles of Natural Philosophy”).
-In his own words, the book left him with nothing but “a distaste for mathematics from which I never recovered.”
+As a student, Edison trudged through Isaac Newton’s foundational Philosophiae Naturalis Principia Mathematica, which left him with nothing but “a distaste for mathematics from which I never recovered.”

 6. E.O.
-WILSON (1929-PRES.)
+Wilson

 In his 2013 book Letters to a Young Scientist, naturalist E.O.
 Wilson revealed a tumultuous personal history with math.